stephen-bunn/stephen-bunn/README.md

 </p>

 <p>
-  I currently work <a href="https://grove.co/">@groveco</a> as a senior engineer helping to design and build a cohesive and pleasant user experience.
-  If you would like to view more information about my experience, you can skim my resume at <a href="https://bunn.io/#/resume" target="_blank">bunn.io</a>.
+  If you would like to view more information about my experience, you can skim my resume at <a href="https://bunn.io/resume" target="_blank">bunn.io</a>.
   If you are interested in contacting me about open opportunities, please reach out through <a href="mailto:hiring@bunn.io"><code>hiring@bunn.io</code></a>.
-  Emailing this address, helps to surface your messages to the top of my inbox.
-  Note that I am usually only active during <a href="https://time.is/EST" target="_blank">EST</a> daytime hours.
 </p>

 <p>